yigitsever/gradecoin/README.md

 # Gradecoin

-This will sit behind nginx reverse proxy so running at 127.0.0.1:8080 or not using https is not a problem.
+This is designed to sit behind nginx reverse proxy so running at 127.0.0.1:8080 or not using https is not a problem.

 It's currently live over at https://gradecoin.xyz.